 Distractions, Competing Rewards, and Confusing Cues

-That’s because your voice is competing with a sensory smorgasbord of sniffs, sounds, and potential playmates.
-Your dog isn’t being stubborn, they’re simply choosing the more rewarding option in that moment.
+You want to say something, but your voice is fighting against a smorgasbord of sniffs, sounds, and possible playmates.
+Your dog isn’t being stubborn, he’s choosing the more rewarding option in that moment.

 Here’s what’s working against you:

-1. That squirrel darting across the lawn is infinitely more exciting than your monotone “come here.”
+- That squirrel darting across the lawn is a million times more interesting than your lame “come here.”

 Common Mistakes That Quietly Kill Recall